Course overview

 • Work experience is not a requirement.
 However, applications from those without formal qualifications but with significant professional experience in the relevant field will be considered individually.

-If English is not your first language, an IELTS score of 6.0 or equivalent when you start the course is essential.
+If English language was not the medium of instruction in your previous academic qualification, an IELTS score of 6.0 or equivalent when you start the course is essential.
+Students with other qualifications may also be considered.

 Education 2030